simonprickett/simonprickett/README.md

 Check out my website at [simonprickett.dev](https://simonprickett.dev).
 You can also find me as [@simon_prickett](https://twitter.com/simon_prickett) on Twitter, and in a [few other places](https://simonprickett.dev/contact/).
 I'm always open to talk about developer relations, learn more about me by [reading my resume](https://simonprickett.dev/resume/).

+If you find value in my projects, please consider [buying me a coffee on Ko-Fi](https://ko-fi.com/simonprickett).
+Your support helps me buy materials for future projects.

 ---